 The frequency band 4 400-4 800 MHz is adjacent to the primary aeronautical radionavigation service (ARNS), in accordance to No. 5.438, and to the primary aeronautical mobile (route) service (AM(R)S), in accordance to No. 5.436.
 ICAO-standardized aviation systems operating in the frequency band 4 200-4 400 MHz include wireless avionics intra-communication systems and radio altimeters installed on board aircraft.

 The frequency bands 7 125-8 400 MHz and 14.8-15.35 GHz includes fixed service primary allocations, which have microwave radio communications systems used to transmit aeronautical data between sensors and service delivery points for use by ATC.

+The frequency band 15.4-15.7 GHz is allocated to the primary aeronautical radionavigation service (ARNS), used by the DAA radar, and aviation airborne weather radar.

-Sharing and compatibility studies are required to ensure protect the systems used by aviation in the frequency band 4 200-4 400 MHz and to protect the in-band microwave data communications systems in the frequency bands 7 125-8 400 MHz and 14.8-15.35 GHz.
+Sharing and compatibility studies are required to ensure protect the systems used by aviation in the frequency band 4 200-4 400 MHz, to protect the in-band microwave data communications systems in the frequency bands 7 125-8 400 MHz and 14.8-15.35 GHz, and the DAA radar, the airborne weather radar in the adjacent frequency band 15.4-15.7 GHz.

 ICAO Position: